 - These renters are around age 28 and live in households with two or more adults.
-Although their income level is similar to those in Young Singles, these renters take advantage of combined incomes and opt for slightly pricier units.
+Although their income level is similar to Young Singles, these renters take advantage of combined incomes and opt for slightly higher-priced rent.
 They tend to live in higher-end suburbs or the urban core.

 - These residents are typically in their early 40s, single, and have moderate annual incomes.
 Despite making up 16% of the rental population, these renters are typically overlooked in discussions about housing and rental properties.
-They are much more likely to renew their leases at least once, staying in the same apartment for a longer period of time than younger renters.
+They are much more likely to renew their leases at least once, staying in the same apartment for longer than Young Singles.

 Middle-Class Boomers: 11%

 - Eleven percent of all renter households are middle-class boomers.
-Relying on a more modest income from their retirement savings, these boomers tend to live in smaller units in the suburbs.
-Middle-class boomers are typically single-person households and are the most likely to renew an expiring lease.
+Relying on a more modest income from their retirement savings, Middle-Class Boomers tend to live in smaller units in the suburbs.
+They are typically single-person households and are the most likely to renew an expiring lease.

 Older Millennials: 8%

-- These residents in their early 30s are responsible for much of the demand for newer, high-end properties.
+- These residents, in their early 30s, are responsible for much of the demand for newer, high-end rental properties.
 Almost always single or living alone, they are drawn towards urban areas or suburban locations near large career centers.

 Working Families: 6%

 - At 6% of the rental population, Working Families largely opt for single-family rental homes rather than apartment complexes.
 Working Families have one or more children, but not always two adults living the in space.
 A significant portion of this group is single-parent households.